eminencegrs/fp-in-fs/src/FPinFSharp.Exercises/Chapter_01/Description.md

+### Chapter 01: Introduction

-### Chapter 01 introduces some of the main concepts of functional programming languages:
+This chapter introduces some of the main concepts of functional programming languages:
 - value
 - expression
 - declaration